skyzh/mini-lsm/mini-lsm-book/src/03-memtable.md

 </details>

+In this design, you might have noticed that as long as we have the iterator object, the mem-table cannot be freed from the memory.
+In this tutorial, we assume user operations are short, so that this will not cause big problems.
+See extra task for possible improvements.

 ## Task 3 - Merge Iterator

 Now that you have a lot of mem-tables and SSTs, you might want to merge them to get the latest occurence of a key.